 Award notice (aka Contract award notice)

-A notice which the contracting authority must send for publication in the OJEU and/or in contracts finder which provides details of the result of the procurement including the identity of the winning bidder.
+A notice which the contracting authority must send for publication in the FTS and/or in Contracts Finder which provides details of the result of the procurement including the identity of the winning bidder.

 Body governed by public law